cirosantilli/latex/readme.md

 # TODO

-* write latex-to-pdf in python

-* how to add hrule after environments
+* how to add hrule after every environment

 * how to create theorem environments with label (bold Theorem thing at beginning) given in source and not in definition